nand2mario/nestang/doc/build.md

 * Click `Apply` and then `OK` to exit the Project Configurations.
 * The project is ready to be successfully Synthesized, Placed and Routed to a bitstream

+Note: the master branch targets the Tang Primer 20K Lite board.
+Use the [dock branch](https://github.com/nand2mario/nestang/tree/dock) if you want to build for the Tang Primer 20K Dock.

 Enjoy!!